 When a calf is born, we make sure it is with its mother for the first few days, having the colostrum (first milk – which contains nutrients and antibodies) from its mother.
 It’s then fed organic whole milk until it’s weaned, before moving on to grass/hay.

-The calves born fall into three categories:
+On our own family farms in Somerset, the calves born fall into three categories:

-- British Friesian bull calves, which will be reared for beef or as breeding bulls
+- British Friesian bull calves which will be reared for beef or as breeding bulls

 80% of the beef reared in Britain comes originally from the national dairy herd.